afkung/bmi203final/README.md

 python -m pytest
 ```

 from the root directory of this project.
+A toy example of an auto-encoder is created and verified.